SlotNSlot/whitepaper/whitepaper.md

 	* Though it might feel strange to have different result screens, it still doesn’t affect neither the fairness nor the result of the game.
 The logic is still preferred due to its extremely low gas consumption.
 A detailed description about the algorithm to generate the result screen is included in Appendix.

 _The team is open to any debates in any channel for improving the service.
-If you have any concerns and suggestions about the service, please contact the team with [Github](https://github.com/SlotNSlot/SlotNSlot), [Twitter](https://twitter.com/slotnslot), [Hipchat](https://www.hipchat.com/gIUbFZBvh) or any other communication channels._
+If you have any concerns and suggestions about the service, please contact the team via [Github](https://github.com/SlotNSlot/SlotNSlot), [Subreddit](https://www.reddit.com/r/slotnslot), [Hipchat](https://www.hipchat.com/gIUbFZBvh), [Facebook](https://www.facebook.com/slotnslot.eth), [Twitter](https://twitter.com/slotnslot), and [Medium](https://medium.com/@kkenji1024) or any other communication channels._

 * * *